psu-sleic/policies/sops/sleic-3T-sops-revised.md

 	- To facilitate follow-up care, the participant may be given a copy of his/her images upon request.
 	- The decision as to whether to proceed with further examination or treatment lies solely and completely with the participant.
 	- If, at any time during the processing of the data, the investigator discovers an incidental finding they should fill out the 3T MRI Post Scan Problem Report form.
 The form is available online: https://www.imaging.psu.edu/for-investigators/frequently-used-forms/3t-mri-post-scan-problem-report-form

-##### Magnet Quench

-If the magnet quenches accidentally without the button being pushed, follow this procedure:

-1. Prop scanner room door open.
-Open scanner room door completely and prop open using the orange doorstop.
-2. Evacuate the scanner room.
-3. Close and lock the scanner room door.
-4. Leave the control room, go to room 6 to make phone calls.
-5. Call for help.
-	a.
-Call Rick Gilmore (814) 777-3298.
-Dial 8-777-3298 from room 6.
-	b.
-Call Amanda Gearhart (717) 250-4408.
-Dial 8-1-717-250-4408 from room 6 phone.
-6. Call Environmental Health and Safety (EHS)
-	a.
-Call (814) 865-6391 Monday-Friday 8 am-5 pm
-	b.
-Call (814) 863-1111 (University Police) all other times.
-After hours, University Police will notify the appropriate EHS staff member to provide assistance.
-7. Call Siemens 1-800-888-7436.
-Dial 8-1-800-888-7436 from control room phone.
-Press 2 then press 1 and give them the system ID number (213542).
-Tell Siemens that the magnet has quenched and this is an emergency.

 ##### Fire